Projects per year

 Research Interests

-My name is Emma Dunlop and I am a Research Associate working in the Pharmacoepidemiology & Healthcare Research Group (PEHCR) in SIPBS, University of Strathclyde.
+My name is Emma Dunlop (she/her) and I am a Research Fellow in the Pharmacoepidemiology & Healthcare Research Group (PEHCR) in SIPBS, University of Strathclyde.
 I have been part of this group since 2010.
 My focus is mainly in qualitative research methods.

-My current and most recent research Interests/projects conducted here at SIPBS Include:
+My current and most recent research Interests/projects conducted include:

-- Cancer Medicines Outcomes Programme (CMOP) (Phase 1 2016-2019, Phase 2 2020-2023, Phase 3 2023-2024): Scottish Government funded programme in collaboration with NHS Greater Glasgow & Clyde (NHS GG&C)- my work stream involves exploring the collection and utilisation of Patient Reported Outcome Measures (PROMs) as part of routine care.
-My focus in Phase 2 was sharing and disseminating CMOP outputs to the wider patient and public / public engagement, as well as working more in patient and public engagement in general.
-I am also interim co-chair of the Scottish Cancer PROMs Advisory Group, which reports to the Scottish Government (est. early 2021).
+- Cancer Medicines Outcomes Programme (CMOP) (Phase 1 2016-2019, Phase 2 2020-2023, Interim phase 2023-2024, Phase 3 2024-2027): Scottish Government-funded programme in collaboration with NHS Greater Glasgow & Clyde (NHS GG&C), now in partnership with Public Health Scotland (CMOP-PHS) my work involves exploring how we collect Patient Reported Outcome Measures (PROMs) as part of routine care.
+I am also co-chair of the Scottish Cancer PROMs Advisory Group, which reports to the Scottish Government (est. early 2021).

 - Evaluation of Automated Technology (EAT) in Community Pharmacy (2017 - 2018): Scottish Government Funded pilot evaluating the workforce, clinical and business outcomes of automation in community pharmacy.